Bathurst, New South Wales: Landmarks

 The Bathurst War Memorial Carillon is a 30.5 m tall tower structure located in the centre of Kings Parade.
 The Parade is located in the centre of Bathurst's CBD.
 The Carillon is a memorial to the soldiers who died in the two World Wars.
 The bell tower contains 49 bronze bells cast by John Taylor & Co in 1928 that are rung daily at lunchtime, and an eternal flame on the platform level of the structure.
 The Carillon was officially completed on Armistice Day, 11 November 1933 at a cost of £8,000.
 It was upgraded in 2020 to World Carillon Federation standards, making it only the third such carillon in Australia.

 The Evans memorial stands at the northern end of Kings Parade.
 Completed in 1920, the memorial commemorates the discovery of the Bathurst Plains in 1813 by George Evans, Assistant Surveyor of Lands.

 The Boer War memorial stands at the southern end of Kings Parade.
 This memorial was unveiled in 1910 by Lord Kitchener.

 Demographics

-At June 2019 there were 37,191 people in Bathurst.
+In 2021, there were 37,396 people in Bathurst.